petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### What changed?

-Methods that reference `externalReferenceCode` have been rearranged.
+Rearrangement of methods that reference the `externalReferenceCode`.

 Classes with updated methods: